Should You Refinance Your Mortgage?

 Another consideration for underwriting will be how much equity you currently have in your home.

-This can be measured by how much of the principal you've paid off along with the downpayment you initially put down to purchase the home.
+This can be measured by how much of the principal you've paid off and the downpayment you initially put down to purchase the home.

 Your equity is an asset.